-If you are missing teeth or suffer from lose dentures, we have a solution to help you.
-The options we offer to our patients are based off their individual needs and circumstances.
-Dental implants are the best option available for people missing one or more teeth because they offer optimal functionality.
-Below is a basic summary of the options Lazer Cosmetic & Advanced Dentistry has available at their Owings Mills, MD dentist office.
+If you are missing permanent teeth or suffer from loose, unstable dentures, you need an implant restoration.
+Our office offers multiple dental restoration options for patients based on their needs and circumstances.
+Dental implants are the best option for people missing one or more teeth because they offer optimal functionality.
+Implants can replace single missing teeth or secure full tooth arches.
+Below, we will review the types of dental implants Cosmetic & Advanced Dentistry has available to patients in Owings Mills and Baltimore, MD.

 Single Teeth Replacement

-The traditional method of using a dental bridge to replace a single missing tooth involved preparing the adjacent teeth for the placement of a dental crown.
-A bridge is a set of three teeth fused together with the two ends being dental crowns with the pontic in the middle.
+Using a dental bridge to replace a single missing tooth involves preparing the teeth adjacent to the missing tooth gap.
+During treatment, a dentist prepares these teeth for the placement of a dental crown.
+A dental bridge is a set of three teeth fused together.
+The two ends are dental crowns with the pontic in the middle.
 With this method, you are grinding down perfectly healthy teeth to accommodate the crowns on the bridge.

 Multiple Missing Teeth Solutions